arungudelli/python.shiksha/content/en/tips/check-if-an-object-has-attribute-python.md

 ## Introduction

-Python is all about objects and every object in python has some attributes, be it a method, be it a variable and it becomes very important to check for an appropriate attribute inside of an object while writing **complex** logic.
+Python is all about objects and every object in Python has some attributes, be it a method, be it a variable and it becomes very important to check for an appropriate attribute inside of an object while writing **complex** logic.

 But is it even possible to check if a particular object has a desired attribute or not?